guutama/GRN-TI/README.md

 test_size = float(params_split['test_size'])
 ```

 ## Pipeline Structure and Workflow

+The flow of the pipeline is shown below.
+Each stage depends on the next stage solely through the data file, meaning if the data is provided in the correct format, the code for each stage will be independent of the others.

 <pre>
 <code>